The AWS Toolkit brings the cloud into your IDE. Get started quickly with developing Lambdas and ECS services.

 JetBrains TeamCity makes it easy to build your code in the cloud.
 Whether you’re fully in the cloud or have a hybrid between on-premises and cloud-deployed machines, TeamCity can handle the complexity for you.

 Does your build queue sometimes grow longer than you’d like?
-TeamCity is able to dynamically spin up EC2 instances, both on-demand instances, and spot instances.
+TeamCity is able to dynamically spin up EC2 and ECS instances, both on-demand instances, and spot instances.
 These instances will be started only after your previously configured (on-premises or cloud) agents are all busy, and will be terminated when the queue can be handled by your regular agents.

 In addition to EC2, TeamCity cloud agents can mix and match your computing providers: TeamCity can dynamically add build agents on-premises with vSphere, in addition to Google Cloud Platform and Azure.
 Using a third-party plugin, agents can also be dynamically created in an OpenStack private cloud.